AckerApple/mega-aide/README.md

 > 👀 The solution below is for when you know the lights are working, they just don't work during attract mode

 1. Exit to Windows
-2. Find the LEDBlinky app `LEDBlinkyanimationAnimationEditor.exe`
+2. Find the LEDBlinky app `LEDBlinkyAnimationEditor.exe`
   - On my machine, the app was in a Desktop folder shortcut labeled `LEDBlinky License goes here`
   - App should open with a main display that has a visual map of your buttons
 3. To start fixing your attract mode animation, tap the "Animation" menu at top